mbudnek/google-home-hubitat-community/README.md

 ### Media State

 The Media State trait is used for reporting the current playback and activity state of a media device.
-Query command is unknown at the is time.
+Query command is unknown at this time.
 The trait has the following configuration parameters:

 - Support Activity State: Should be set if this device can report the current activity state.
 Defaults to 'false'.
 If 'true', the following state is available:
     - Activity State Attribute: The device attribute used to query the current activity state of the device.